 The sun sank into the sea and I in my thoughts.

-The stars came out and I found myself contemplating, ruminating even, on the night sky.
+The stars came out and I found myself contemplating, ruminating even, on the night sky (and a breakup I never really got over, if I'm honest).
 I used to take pictures of that sky, I thought.

 Look, when I was a kid I loved astronomy more than anything.
 I was fiercely curious about the nature of space and determined to learn how light moved across the cosmos, traveling vast distances to our little planet here where we can capture it, refract it in just the right way to get a good image of everything, everywhere.
 I used my father's 35mm SLR to take pictures of the stars and planets and even built my own telescope camera mount for tracking long exposures.
 I remember capturing the nebulae of Cygnus, polar star trails, craterscapes on the moon, the rings of Saturn.
 I collected the best of those photos in an envelope and somewhere in my late teenage years, lost it.
 Every one of those pictures is gone but the passion for astronomy and science stayed with me my whole life.
 I eventually landed my dream job at the National Radio Astronomy Observatory in Socorro, NM.